Modeling Indications of Technology in Planetary Transit Light Curves -- Dark-side illumination: Dark-side illumination utilizing mirrors

 We will not attempt a detailed discussion of the dynamics of such an installation in this paper.
 However, we can utilize the planet's L2 Lagrangian point to estimate the largest stable orbits in the effective planetary gravitational well.
 For a planet in orbit at the inner edge of the HZ of an M8 star (as estimated below in Section \ref{subsect:HZ}), the Lagrange point is beyond 10 planetary radii, and is even more distant for earlier stellar types.
 Therefore, for mirror flotillas with orbits of modest extent ($\lesssim$ 5 planetary radii), the mirror orbits should be relatively stable and controllable.

 Providing a reflective area equivalent to Earth's disk area (1.3\tten{8} \squarekm) requires deployment of more than 130 million mirrors of 1 \squarekm each, or 1.3 million mirrors of 100 \squarekm.
 At 1000 \kg \persquarekm, even a 100 \squarekm reflector lies within current human launch capabilities.
-However, even with optimistic (\$2200/kg) estimates\footnote{In 2015, launch costs to geosynchronous transfer orbit on Falcon Heavy in 2015 were estimated at \$14100/kg: \href{http://www.spacex.com/about/capabilities}{http://www.spacex.com/about/capabilities}, retrieved on May 16, 2015}, launch costs for such a fleet exceed $\$2.8\tten{16}$ USD$_{2015}$.
+However, even with optimistic (\$2200/kg) estimates\footnote{In 2015, launch costs to geosynchronous transfer orbit on Falcon Heavy in 2015 were estimated at \$14100/kg: \href{http://www.spacex.com/about/capabilities}{http://www.spacex.com/about/capabilities}, retrieved on May 16, 2015}, launch costs for such a fleet exceed $\$2.8\tten{14}$ USD$_{2015}$.

 There will undoubtedly be significant environmental impacts due to pollution from manufacturing, launch exhaust products and altering the energy balance of the planet.
-However, we leave the details of engineering a climatic balance, combating pollution, and the possible sacrifice of a millennium of economic output to the inhabitants of these worlds.
+However, we leave the details of engineering a climatic balance, combating pollution, and the possible sacrifice of a decade\footnote{Earlier revisions of this manuscript indicated 100 times higher cost, due to an aritmetic error} of economic output to the inhabitants of these worlds.

 It is worth highlighting certain considerations affecting implementation of dark-side illumination.
 For example, heating the dark side would lower the day-night temperature differential and slow day-to-night heat transfer, warming the day side.
 The mirrors would also obscure some starlight for day-side inhabitants.
 Optimally the mirrors could be turned edge-on to our transit line-of-sight quickly as they exit the zone of usefulness, in order to minimize obscuration, unnecessary exposure to solar radiation, and forces that would alter the orbit.
 However, some obscuration may be desirable to reduce the stellar flux to the day side and keep planetary temperatures from rising excessively.
 Obscuration of the day side isn't overly large even if the mirrors are not directed edge on, lying between $\sim R_p^3/R_m^3$ and $\sim R_p^2/R_m^2$ depending on the orbital arrangement, where $R_m$ is the orbital radius of the mirror fleet.
 Satellites in a 3$R_p$ orbit would decrease the flux by approximately 4 to 11\%, while a 10$R_p$ orbit reduces flux by 0.1\% to 1\%.